An Overview of Cost of Living in Peoria, IL

 Where is the Data From?

-The Peoria cost of living data displayed above is derived from the C2ER cost of living index to provide a useful and reasonably accurate measure of living cost differences in urban areas.
-Published on a quarterly basis, it compiles data from more than 300 independent researchers, encompassing over 60 goods and services.
-These items have been meticulously selected to represent various consumer expenditure categories, in 6 categories.
-Weightings assigned to cost differentials draw from government survey data tracking spending patterns among professional and executive households.
-While the C2ER index excludes data on sales or income tax rates, AreaVibes incorporates tax rates into the overall cost of living score for each region.
+The cost of living in Peoria, presented above is derived from the C2ER cost of living index, offering a practical method for assessing living cost disparities in urban areas.
+Published quarterly, this index compiles data from more than 300 independent researchers, encompassing over 60 goods and services in 6 categories.
+The weightings assigned to cost variances are informed by government survey data tracking the expenditure patterns of professional and executive households.
+It should be noted that the C2ER index does not include data on sales or income tax rates, however, AreaVibes incorporates tax rates into the overall cost of living score for each area.